near/NEPs/specs/Proposals/0031-near-shell.md

 exports.upgrade = upgrade;
 ```

-Shown in the directory structure above is the file `shell-upgrade.js`.
+Shown in the directory structure above is the file `cli-upgrade.js`.
 This file will, after comparing the current version to the last used version in the project's `.near-config/settings.js` file, determine how many migration scripts are needed to run.
 It will loop through the necessary files calling the `upgrade()` function on them in the proper version order.
-When complete, it will update the `lastShellVersion` key in the project-level settings file.
+When complete, it will update the `lastCLIVersion` key in the project-level settings file.
 At this time the project is considered current.

 **Note**: migrations do not have to fix backwards-incompatible changes.
 Migrations can also improve experience by, for example, removing orphaned files, make safety checks and show warnings, etc.

 ## Prompts

-Various user prompts will enhance the experience of `near-shell` by providing options.
+Various user prompts will enhance the experience of NEAR CLI by providing options.
 These prompts can save answers so that they may be skipped in the future.
 As mentioned, the answers will be saved as **settings** on the project level.

 Example:
 `/Users/friend/near-projects/.near-config/settings.js` has: